berangerthomas/Selma/README.md

 Selma is a React + Vite application for visualizing and navigating hierarchical taxonomies.
 It renders a JSON-based tree as an interactive node-link diagram (D3.js), supports multilingual content, and provides export/print helpers for diagrams and node content.

-This README aggregates the project's VitePress documentation so you can use or self-host Selma without browsing the site.
-It is intentionally comprehensive.

 ## Table of contents

 - [Quick start](#quick-start)